John Murray (Australian explorer): Exploration of Australia

 In November 1800, Murray arrived in New South Wales on the Porpoise.
 He accompanied James Grant, George Caley, Euranabie, and Worogan, as mate on the Lady Nelson while surveying Jervis Bay, Westernport Bay and the Hunter River in 1801.
 After his return to Sydney, Grant resigned his command, and in September Governor King appointed Murray as acting lieutenant and commander of the Lady Nelson.

 After a voyage to Norfolk Island, Murray was instructed to continue the exploration of the southern Australian coastline.
-He set out from Sydney on 12 November for the Kent Group, where he successfully navigated and charted the passage between Deal and Erith Islands, which would later be named in his honour.
+He set out from Sydney on 12 November for the Kent Group, where he successfully navigated and charted the passage between Deal and Erith Islands, which would later be named in his honor.
 In December, he undertook a survey of Western Port.

 Exploration of present-day Melbourne

 On 4 January 1802, he sighted the entrance to Port Phillip, but decided it was too dangerous to navigate, so continued to survey the east coast of King Island.
 On 14 February 1802, he returned and entered Port Phillip for the first time, anchoring off what became the site of the quarantine station.

-Murray spent more than a month surveying the bay and naming landmarks including Arthur's Seat.
+Murray spent more than a month surveying the bay and naming landmarks including Arthur's Seat, named after the hill in his native Edinburgh.
 Murray chose to base the Lady Nelson off what is now known as Sorrento Beach.